solidusio/solidus/guides/products-and-variants/products.md

 # Products

-`Spree::Product`s track unique products within your store.
+`Spree::Product`s track separate products within your store.
 If you sell a mug and a t-shirt, you would set up a product for each of them.

 Products have the following attributes: